-Here's how to use Shared Photo Albums on iPhone, iPad, Mac, and PC
+Share your photos across multiple devices with iCloud Photo Sharing

 How to view shared photo albums on iPhone, iPad, Mac, and PC

-Note that by default, when you open the Shared section in Photos for iPhone and iPad, you'll be taken to your activity feed for shared albums, which shows things that have been added or comments made.
+Note that by default, when you open the Shared section in Photos on the best iPhone and iPad, you'll be taken to your activity feed for shared albums, which shows things that have been added or comments that have been made.

 On iPhone and iPad